amortensen/dots-protocol/draft-teague-dots-protocol.md

 The default heartbeat interval is 20 seconds, plus or minus a number of milliseconds between 50 and 2000.
 The number milliseconds MUST be randomized in order to introduce jitter into the heartbeat interval, as recommended by [RFC5405].
+The default interval is derived from the recommendations in [RFC5405] regarding middlebox traversal.

 The interval between heartbeats is may also be set by the client when establishing the signal channel.
 The minimum heartbeat interval is 15 seconds, plus the random number of milliseconds as described above.
 The maximum heartbeat interval is 120 seconds (two minutes), minus the random number of milliseconds